AnsSUN/anssun.github.io/_pages/about.md

 I believe these experiences provide me an edge to solve technical driven problems of “robotics” in a different perspective.
 Doing this I hope I contribute and make a difference for the society.
 As the world is changing very rapidly, these technological advancements require some of the different domains of knowledge to solve problems in the right way.

-You can contact me at my E-mail ID: anshulsungra@gmail.com or asungra@uw.edu, and if you want to know more about me, please check my Linkedln profile(https://www.linkedin.com/in/anshul-sungra/).
+You can contact me at my E-mail ID: anshulsungra@gmail.com or asungra@uw.edu, and if you want to know more about me, please check my [Linkedln profile](https://www.linkedin.com/in/anshul-sungra/).